Rohingya Refugee Crisis

 They have walked for days through jungles and mountains, or brave dangerous sea voyages across the Bay of Bengal.
-They arrive exhausted, hungry and sick – in need of protection, UNHCR has been on the ground in Bangladesh leading the emergency response efforts by distributing urgently-needed supplies such as tents, blankets, sleeping mats and solar lamps.
+As they arrive exhausted, hungry, sick and in need of protection, UNHCR has been on the ground in Bangladesh leading the emergency response efforts by distributing urgently-needed supplies such as tents, blankets, sleeping mats and solar lamps.

-As more refugees arrive every day there is an acute need for emergency shelters and land to house them, as well as blankets, tarpaulins, solar lanterns and other forms of aid.
+With monsoon and cyclone season approaching, thousands of refugees will face grave risk of landslides, floods and waterborne diseases.
 To lessen the risk of waterborne and airborne diseases, refugees and host communities urgently need more clean water, health care and other supplies.
 Pregnant women, young children and the elderly are especially vulnerable.

 What is UNHCR doing to help Rohingya refugees?

 UNHCR is leading the emergency response in two camps for Rohingya refugees, Kutupalong and Nayapara, where we are providing life-saving assistance and protection to the refugees, in close collaboration with partners and authorities.

 We are providing emergency shelter in many forms and wherever available, ranging from plastic sheeting to temporary bamboo sheds to common buildings, such as schools, being used as temporary shelters.

 We continue to identify the most vulnerable new arrivals, such as unaccompanied children, pregnant women, the elderly and the disabled.
 Our protection staff are working to establish child-friendly spaces and to prevent sexual and gender-based violence.

 Send urgent relief to Rohingya refugee families in need

 UNHCR urgently needs 238.8 million USD to respond to massive humanitarian needs in Bangladesh in 2018.
 Much more needs to be done to meet the acute needs of children, women and men fleeing conflict.